adbiswas/COMPASS/README.md

 h.
 Pocket-Source gives the name of the PDB ID and the pocket details, the next column Frequency Score gives the total frequency of that pocket.

+# Algorithm
+Input: Directory containing pocket files
+Output: Categorized pocket matches and similarity scores

+1. Initialize empty data structures for residue and similarity data.

+2. For each file in the directory:
+   a.
+Read the file and add metadata (Pocket and Source identifiers).
+   b.
+Filter rows for C-alpha atoms and extract residue information.
+   c.
+Format and append residue and pocket data to the main dataset.

+3. Compare residues to identify similar pockets across chains.

+4. Save residue similarity data to an intermediate file.

+5. Remove duplicate pocket IDs and generate unique matches.

+6. Categorize pockets into:
+   a.
+Similar pockets in the same protein.
+   b.
+Similar pockets in different proteins.

+7. Remove duplicate entries from each category.

+8. Compute and score redundancy-free pocket matches.

+9. Save categorized matches and scores to output files.

 # Profiling of Interactions
 The folder called 'Interaction Profile' has the 3D structures of the pockets reveal eight different ligand-protein interactions.
 This is the.mol2 format for the protein-ligand complexes.
 The figures also display the interaction profiles.